holyxiaoxin/react-native-slide-down-panel/README.md

 ## License

-This project is licenced under the [MIT License](http://opensource.org/licenses/mit-license.html).
+react-native-slide-down-panel is available under the MIT license.
+See the LICENSE file for more info.